 FRRR and our donor partners collaborate with ABC Heywire to help communities take action on the ideas generated by young Australians who attend the annual Heywire Regional Youth Summit.

-Heywire engages rural youth in the national conversation, and selected regional youth converged on Canberra in February to meet with His Excellency the Governor-General, MPs including the Deputy PM Barnaby Joyce, representatives from government departments, philanthropists, business and community leaders and youth mentors to develop practical solutions to improve the lives of young people.
+Heywire engages rural youth in the national conversation, and selected regional youth converged on Canberra in February to meet with His Excellency the Governor-General, MPs including Hon Dr John McVeigh MP and Senator Bridget McKenzie, representatives from government departments, philanthropists, business and community leaders and youth mentors to develop practical solutions to improve the lives of young people.

-FRRR first joined forces with the ABC in 2013 and the positive impact of the grants we've awarded so far is being felt in 55 communities around Australia.
+FRRR first joined forces with the ABC in 2013 and the positive impact of the grants we've awarded so far is being felt in 140 rural and regional communities around Australia.
 This short video showcases how some of the ideas have been implemented to create real change.

 More grants available

-Community groups are encouraged to apply to the FRRR ABC Heywire Youth Innovation Grants Program to bring to life the ideas developed at the 2017 Regional Youth Summit.
+Community groups are encouraged to apply here to the FRRR ABC Heywire Youth Innovation Grants Program to bring to life the ideas developed at the 2017 Regional Youth Summit.
 The seven ideas are: